Parents & Students » Student Code of Conduct

 Infraction Points Accumulation:

 Disciplinary infractions may/will result in an accumulation of disciplinary points which will be restarted at the beginning of each quarter.
-Below are the disciplinary measures that may/will be issued to students based upon point accumulation.

 • 30 Points: Minimum 1 Day of In School Suspension (ISS)